Priyanshii11/Priyanshii11/README.md

  - 💻 At the moment, I am aiming to upgrade my technical skills and develop web development projects.
  - 🙌 **Open Source Projects** are something I'd like to work on.
- - 🌱 I'm currently learning  **Java & Android Development*
+ - 🌱 I'm currently learning  *Java & Android Development*
- - 📫 To get in touch with me, please email me at priyanshik222@gmail.com
+ - 📫 To get in touch with me, please email me at *priyanshik222@gmail.com*
- - ⚡ Fun fact: ...little bit funny
+ - ⚡ Fun fact: ...*little bit funny*
  - 😄 Pronouns: ...dearly